fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 janja.greet()
 ```

 When it comes to syntax, the classes and the objects created from them are very reminiscent of Java classes and objects.
 Their behavior is also quite similar to Java objects.
 At the core, they are still objects based on Javascript's [prototype inheritance](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Inheritance).
-The type of both objects is actually _Object_, since Javascript essentially only defines the types [Boolean, Null, Undefined, Number, String, Symbol and Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures).
+The type of both objects is actually _Object_, since Javascript essentially only defines the types [Boolean, Null, Undefined, Number, String, Symbol, and Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures).

 Introduction of the class syntax is a controversial addition, e.g. check out [Not Awesome: ES6 Classes](https://github.com/joshburgess/not-awesome-es6-classes) or [Is “Class” In ES6 The New “Bad” Part?](https://medium.com/@rajaraodv/is-class-in-es6-the-new-bad-part-6c4e6fe1ee65)

-The ES6 class syntax is used a lot in the "old" React and in Node.js, and therefore understanding it is beneficial even on this course.
-Because we are using the new [hook](https://reactjs.org/docs/hooks-intro.html) feature of React during this course we have no need to use the class syntax of Javascript.
+The ES6 class syntax is used a lot in the "old" React and in Node.js, an understanding of it is beneficial even in this course.
+But because we are using the new [hook](https://reactjs.org/docs/hooks-intro.html) feature of React throughout this course, we have no need to actually use the class syntax of Javascript.

 ### Javascript materials